Updated Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk

 Captives have been around since the 1950s.
 Why should we care about them now?

-The IRS is increasing its scrutiny of all Captives with the goal of targeting abusive transactions.
+The IRS continues to increase its scrutiny of Micro-Captives with the goal of targeting abusive Micro-Captive transactions.
 Specifically,

-• In 2014, the abusive Captive tax strategy was identified in the IRS’s annual “Dirty Dozen” list of tax schemes.
+• In 2014, the abusive Micro-Captive tax strategy was identified in the IRS’s annual “Dirty Dozen” list of tax schemes.

-• In 2016, IRS Notice 2016-66 described abusive Captives and identified the structure as a transaction of interest requiring taxpayers to disclose the strategy to the IRS.
+• In 2016, IRS Notice 2016-66 described Micro-Captives and identified abusive structures as a transaction of interest requiring taxpayers to disclose the strategy to the IRS.

-• In 2017, the IRS Large Business and International Division adopted an audit campaign focused on Captives.
+• In 2017, the IRS Large Business and International Division adopted an audit campaign focused on Micro-Captives.

-• Between 2017 and 2021, four court decisions have held that certain Captive transactions were not eligible for the benefits provided by IRC §831(b).
+• Between 2017 and 2021, several court decisions held that certain Micro-Captive transactions were not eligible for the benefits provided by IRC §831(b).

-• On September 16, 2019, in IR-2019-157, the IRS offered a time-limited settlement for certain taxpayers under audit who participated in abusive Captive transactions.
+• On September 16, 2019, in IR-2019-157, the IRS offered a time-limited settlement for certain taxpayers under audit who participated in abusive Micro-Captive transactions.

 • During 2020 and 2021, the IRS issued the following guidance:

-• IR-2020-26: the IRS announced that it had established 12 Captive examination teams and stated that it plans to open several thousand Captive examinations.
+• IR-2020-26: the IRS announced that it had established 12 Micro-Captive examination teams and stated that it plans to open several thousand Micro-Captive examinations.
 The notice also revealed that 80% of taxpayers eligible for the 2019 program accepted a settlement offer.

-• IR-2020-226: the IRS notified taxpayers participating in Captive transactions to consult with an independent tax advisor to determine if the transaction is abusive.
+• IR-2020-226: the IRS notified taxpayers participating in Micro-Captive transactions to consult with an independent tax advisor to determine if the transaction is abusive.

-• IR-2020-241: the IRS offered a second, time-limited settlement for certain taxpayers under audit who participated in abusive Captive transactions.
+• IR-2020-241: the IRS offered a second, time-limited settlement for certain taxpayers under audit who participated in abusive Micro-Captive transactions.

-• On April 9, 2021, in IR-2021-82, the IRS urged those involved with abusive Captives to exit these strategies as soon as possible and not take the premium deductions.
+• On April 9, 2021, in IR-2021-82, the IRS urged those involved with abusive Micro-Captives to exit these strategies as soon as possible and not claim tax benefits under IRC §831(b).

-What should I do if a client or prospective client asks me to provide tax services to a Captive or a business making payments to a Captive?
+What should I do if a client or prospective client asks me to provide tax services to a Micro-Captive or a business making payments to a Micro-Captive?

-Implementing additional risk management protocols will help mitigate professional liability risks associated with this potential Captive strategy client service.
+Implementing additional risk management protocols helps mitigate professional liability risks associated with this potential Micro-Captive strategy client service.
 At a minimum these should include:

-• Advising the client that these programs may be a “transaction of interest” to the IRS and require a Form 8886, Reportable Transaction Disclosure Statement, to be filed with the tax return including the import of that disclosure, and
+• Advising the client that these programs may be considered “abusive” to the IRS and require a Form 8886, Reportable Transaction Disclosure Statement, to be filed with the tax return including the import of that disclosure,

-• Providing appropriate advice on potential disallowance of deductions, penalties, and interest.
+• Providing advice on potential disallowance of tax benefits, penalties, and interest if the taxpayer does not qualify under IRC §831(b).

 While it may seem obvious, communications should be with the taxpayer, not the captive manager that purports to communicate on behalf of the taxpayer.